 Grade: DThe grade is based on the charity's public reporting of the work it does and the results it achieves.

 Need for Funding

 Avg.
 Compensation $0

 |$160k - $200k||0|

 |$80k - $120k||0|

 About Watch Tower and Tract Society of Canada:

-Watch Tower and Tract Society of Canada is a Major 100 charity with $79.7m in donations in F2015.
-Its administrative costs are 3% of revenues, and the charity does not report any fundraising costs.
-For every dollar donated, 97 cents go towards the charities programs, falling outside of Ci’s reasonable range.
-Before its $27m in bank loans, the charity has $19.8m in gross funding reserves, resulting in a net program cost coverage ratio of -8%.
-The financial statements provided by the CRA for the Society had no auditor listed and contained no accompanying notes.
+Watch Tower and Tract Society of Canada is a Major 100 charity with $64.4m in donations in F2017.
+Its administrative costs are 3% of revenues and the charity does not report any fundraising costs.
+For every dollar donated, 97 cents go towards the charities programs, falling outside of Ci’s reasonable range for overhead spending.
+Before its $21m in bank loans, the charity has $16.9m in gross funding reserves, resulting in a net program cost coverage ratio of -5%.
+The financial statements Watch Tower provides to the CRA Charities Directorate are incomplete, missing the financial notes and auditors information.

 Financial RatiosFiscal year ending August